Authentication between end users and Flatfile

 Authentication between Flatfile customers and Flatfile

-Flatfile customers can share a private key with Flatfile (that can be cycled regularly) used for signing user sessions (see above) and webhook payloads.
+Flatfile customers can share a private key with Flatfile through the environment variables of the Webhook (that can be cycled regularly) used for signing user sessions (see above) and webhook payloads.
 This allows Flatfile customers to trust payloads being sent to a webhook as coming from Flatfile.
-If a Flatfile customer has signed the included environment variables with a private key known only to them, they can verify that the validation request is authorized and that not even Flatfile could have tampered with it.
+If a Flatfile customer has included a private key known only to them in the environment variables, they can verify that the validation request is authorized and that not even Flatfile could have tampered with it.

-By signing environment variables with your own private key, you are able to cryptographically secure authentication between you and your users without adding Flatfile as a vector that would require further security considerations.
+By adding a private key to your session's environment variables, you are able to secure authentication between you and your users without adding Flatfile as a vector that would require further security considerations.
 With this approach, you do not need to expose a user token that would grant Flatfile access to any API endpoints on behalf of the user.